bodleian/ora_data_model/data_model_conventions-2.1.md

 ### Date-like fields
 - Fields containing date-like information that are not ISO dates shall be stored and serialized as strings for later processing (e.g `data_coverage_temporal_start_date`)
 - The data model spreadsheet shall indicate that a field is a date field that is stored as a free text string
+- `rights_copyright_date` is a date-like field and should be stored as a four digit string

 ### Strings
 - String values shall be stored and serialized in UTF8